mcjauregui72/CNN_MedImageClassification/README.md

 # Chaining Models
 The considerations we had to take into account when chaining model_one and model_two included:

-1. Data augmentation and rescaling is necessary only in the first of two models, when using the Functional API.

-2. Define but don't compile and train the submodels contributing to the chained model until the chained model is defined.

-3. We removed the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
+1. We removed the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
 We wanted to use first_model only as a feature extractor, allowing second_model to generate the class probabilities.
     * We defined a new output layer to serve as feature extraction, mod_first_model_output = x
-    * Thus, the final output of our modified first_model is the result of the Dropout layer, the layer immediately preceding the final output layer
+    * Thus, the final output of our modified first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.
     * We saved this modified version of first_model as mod_first_model

-4. We defined
+2. Data augmentation and rescaling was necessary only in the first of two chained submodels, when using the Functional API.
+We removed augmentation and rescaling layers from second_model, which we saved and renamed mod_second_model.

+3. We removed the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
+Not removing these custom layers risked:

+    a.
+Over-Parameterization, which can result in a model with too many parameters.
+Over-Parameterized models
+       * Have an increased risk of overfitting, especially on small datasets
+       * May require more computational resources
+       * Can make training unstable

+    b.
+Redundant Feature Extraction, which can cause computational inefficiency and possible degradation of learned features, as custom layers "over-process" the features
+    c.
+Loss of Transfer Learning Benefits, if custom layers on top of ResNet50 disrupt the transfer learning proces
+       * If the transfer learning process is disrupted, training essentially begins again from scrath and the benefit of pretrained weights is lost
+       * Custom layers may not complement the ResNet50-extracted features, reducing model effectiveness
+       * Custom layers could undermine the pre-trained model's ability to generalize

+    d.
+Training Instability, which can occur when excessive layers make the model architecture deeper and more complex than necessary

+    e.
+Increased Risk of Overfitting, resulting in the model memorizing the training data instead of learning generalizable patters

+4. We removed the Flatten layer present in second_model, as it was no longer necessary.

+5. We defined one Dense and one Dropout layer before defining the output layer, designed to produce a four-class classification

+6. We defined but don't compile and train mod_first_model and mod_second_model